-The applicant, an established sheep farmer is seeking planning permission for an extension to agricultural building.
+The applicant, an established sheep farmer is seeking planning permission for an agricultural building.
 This is required as a lambing shed and when not in use during the lambing period it will be used for storing forage and hay and supplementary feeds, as these cannot be stored outside, (in line with DEFRA legislation) and general agricultural storage/occasional store for farm machinery/equipment.

-The existing approved agricultural building is modest in size, with a footprint 13.72m x 9.15m and low eaves height, 4m under a shallow pitched roof.
-The materials are a concrete plinth with traditional 'Yorkshire' timber boarding over.
-The roof comprises profiled steel sheeting, in 'Juniper Green' (BS 4800 12-B-29) The proposal is an extension in similar materials amounting to an additional 9.15m x 9.15m footprint of building of the same height.
+The proposed agricultural building is modest in size, with a footprint 13.72m x 9.15m and low eaves height, 4m under a shallow pitched roof.
+The materials proposed are a concrete plinth with traditional 'Yorkshire' timber boarding over.
+The roof comprises profiled steel sheeting, brown coloured (RAL 8008 'Olive Brown' or similar, to LPA approval).